liferay/liferay-docs/discover/portal/articles/130-forms/99-ddl/06-creating-display-templates.markdown

     reserved_ddm_template_id

-Inside a template, these variables give the ID for the record set (that contains all of the volunteers in our list), as well as the name, description and data definition.
+Inside a template, these variables give the ID for the record set (that contains all of the volunteers in our list) as well as the name, description, and data definition.

 Display the list of records by retrieving them and assigning them to the handy